TheMariday/marimapper/README.md

 This is a selection of tools to map LEDs into 2D and 3D space using only your webcam!

 > [!TIP]
-> All scripts can be run with the `--help` argument to list optional parameters such as resolution, exposure and latency.
+> All scripts can be run with the `--help` argument to list optional parameters such as resolution and exposure.

 ## Step 0: Install requirements